 Installing a secondary operating system virtually has now become a new trend.
 Previously, users used to make a dual boot computer.
 However, if you want to use a secondary operating system maybe for testing purposes, you might opt for a Virtual installation instead of Dual Boot, which consumes time – and you need to restart your computer each time you want to switch from your primary OS to secondary OS.

 Most of us are familiar with a software called VMware, which helps users install almost any other operating system virtually.
 All you need is just a computer with enabled Intel Virtualization and the ISO of that OS.
 However, what if you want to transfer files from your virtual OS to the actual OS?
-There are few ways to transfer files such as you can use a pen drive or external hard disk and much more.
+There are a few ways to transfer files such as you can use a pen drive or an external hard disk and much more.

 Now, what if you want to transfer files from your virtual OS to your real or actual OS?
-There are a few ways to transfer files – like you can use a pen drive or external hard disk, etc. In this guide, we will show how users can create Shared folder for the installed OS in VMware and consequently, share your computer’s file with a virtual machine.
+There are a few ways to transfer files – like you can use a pen drive or external hard disk, etc. In this guide, we will show how users can create Shared folder for the installed OS in VMware and consequently, share their computer’s file with a virtual machine.

 Create shared folder for installed OS in VMware